-The year is over now (thank Christ) and although we have dealt with a lot, we still have our health and we still have each other.
+The year is over now (thank Christ) and although we have dealt with a lot, we managed to come out the other end.

 2019 saw me lose a very good friend to a brain tumor, lots of family and friends to old age or ill health, watched my country burn and thousands of people lose their homes.
 Even though my life may be not what I had hoped for, I still have so much.

 As hard as it is to keep optimistic when the chips are down, you need to remember what’s actually important.
 It’s not money, not stuff, not nice houses or fancy cars.
 It’s us.

 So why am I telling you this?

 I started this site for several reasons.
 Mainly as a way for me to get my thoughts and frustrations out, kind of like a digital journal.
 I also wanted to share this with other women, as I see so many of you battling with the same crap that I do every day.
 We are all overwhelmed, frustrated and not looking after ourselves.

 The biggest thing is also the hardest (well, for most people anyway).
 Its a mindset change.
 Let it go.
 Not worry about it, let it slide.
 It’s the ability to weigh up a situation and just say, “You know what?
 Stuff It!
 I don’t care.
 It’s not going to worry me anymore”.
 That in itself is a really difficult thing to do, but trust me, it’s a game-changer.

 I joined a fitness challenge.
 I started training more often.
 I ate better and I drank less. (not stopped drinking you understand, just drinking less….sanity comes first!).
 I didn’t turn into a gym junkie and I have absolutely no inclination to start running marathons but I made it my mission to start being a healthier version of myself.